 According to OSHA regulations, fall protection must be provided at specific elevations: four feet in general industry workplaces, five feet in shipyards, six feet in the construction industry, and eight feet in longshoring operations.
 Adhering to these guidelines ensures the safety and well-being of workers at various job sites.

 Types of Fall Protection

-Fall Arrest Systems – systems that provide safely stopping a worker who is falling.
-These types of products would include lanyards, shock-absorbing lanyards, self-retracting lifelines, full-body harnesses, rope grabs, and anchors.
-These systems should be put in place when a worker is exposed to a fall of six feet or greater.
+Fall Arrest Systems – systems that safely stop a falling worker.
+These products include lanyards, shock-absorbing lanyards, self-retracting lifelines, full-body harnesses, rope grabs, and anchors.
+These systems should be implemented when a worker is exposed to a fall of six feet or greater.